-In the UK, 3.3 million people with disabilities of working age were economically inactive in March 2018.
-The economic inactivity rate for those with disabilities is 44.9%.
-The economic inactivity rate for people who do not have disabilities was 16.2%.
+In the UK, 3.3 million disabled people of working age were economically inactive in March 2018.
+The economic inactivity rate for disabilities is 44.9%.
+The economic inactivity rate for non-disabled people was 16.2%.

 Supported Employment Benefits

 What are the benefits to employers of using the Supported Employment model to recruit staff?

 - A free and confidential recruitment service

 - Access to a talented and committed talent pool.
 A Supported Employment provider will find the right employees for your business.

 - Access to continuous support from a qualified and experienced employment worker who has taken the time to learn about your business and understands your recruitment needs.

 - The employment worker will enhance your recruitment and selection process, supporting you to diversify your workforce and learn best practice in recruiting and supporting disabled people and people with long term conditions.

 - Workforces welcome and encourage people recruited through the Supported Employment process, helping the development of learning and mentoring relationships in the business.